 Giving Subcutaneous Fluids at Home

 There are numerous circumstances under which a patient may require fluid administration under the skin in the home setting.
-Any time extra fluids are needed to insure hydration, subcutaneous (under the skin) fluids are generally easy for a pet parent to provide and comfortable for the pet.
-Fluid needs can be temporary while the pet recovers from an illness or oral injury or fluid needs could be indefinite for patients who must have on-going optimal hydration such as in renal insufficiency.
-In any case, if you are reading this, subcutaneous fluids have probably been recommended for your pet and you have received a demonstration on fluid administration already.
-This guide is meant as a handy "tip sheet" for when you are on your own at home with your pet.
+Any time extra fluids are needed to ensure hydration, fluids are generally easy for you to give and comfortable for your pet to receive.
+A patient might need fluids temporarily, perhaps during recovery from an illness, or on-going as for an indefinite problem such as renal insufficiency.
+In either case, if you are reading this, subcutaneous fluids have probably been recommended for your pet and you have already seen a demonstration on giving fluids.

 Needles are color coded according to the bore size of the needle.
 The higher the number, the smaller the needle bore.
 Most fluids are administered with 20 gauge (usually pink), 18 gauge (usually olive color), or 19 gauge (usually kelly green) needles.
 The smaller bore needles are less painful to your pet; however, the fluid flow will be slower.
 The larger bore needles produce a faster fluid administration but are sometimes more objectionable to the patient.
 Occasionally a patient is sensitive enough to require a 22 gauge (blue) needle or even a 25 gauge (red) needle.
 As you refill your needle prescription, you may wish to experiment with different sizes to see what seems to work best for you and your pet.